 What if I have to cancel?

 You can cancel your subscription anytime via your account page.
-Cancellations happen at the end of your current term and you will not be billed again.
+Your subscription will continue until the end of your subscription period, at which time your plan will not renew.
 A prorated refund is not eligible for this program.

 Do I have to buy any software?